Next Start

 There are many things to consider when thinking about your future career.
 Having the flexibility to go to different areas nationwide to work is a big perk for many people.
 The ability to be mobile can equal job security in many cases.

-The welding industry is growing, and with that growth comes job openings and opportunities to work from a range of places.
+The welding industry is growing, and with that growth comes job openings and opportunities to work in a range of places.
+The duties of a traveling welder are similar to other welding positions, but they have the opportunity to work in various industries such as pipeline repair, shipyard welding and military support.
 Becoming a traveling welder might be the right path for you if you enjoy working with your hands and aren’t tied down to one place.

 Traveling Welder Job Duties

 The duties and responsibilities of a traveling welder are typically the same as other welding positions, just with the potential of utilizing these skills in different places.
-Some industries that traveling welders might find opportunities in include:
+Some industries in which traveling welders might find opportunities include:

 • Pipeline/pipe joint repair and construction